singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

     }))
 ```

-The pattern for the pages is defined as all markdown files in the pages folder, while the same holds true for the posts collection which is made up of all the markdown files in its corresponding posts folder.
-Furthermore the posts are sorted by date in reverse.
+The pattern for the pages is defined as all markdown files in the pages folder, while the same holds true for the articles collection which is made up of all the markdown files in its corresponding articles folder.
+Furthermore the articles are sorted by date in reverse.

 The `collection()` method creates internal arrays of the files, which can be accessed in templates using `collections.collection-name` or when setting up the permalinks as seen in the last line.